jlalmes/trpc-openapi/README.md

 ## HTTP Requests

-Query procedures accept inputs via URL query parameters.
+Query procedures accept inputs via URL `query parameters`.

-Mutation procedures accept inputs via the request body as an `application/json` content type.
+Mutation procedures accept inputs via the `request body` as a `application/json` content type.

+### Path parameters

 Both queries & mutations can accept a set of their inputs via URL path parameters.
 You can add a path parameter to any OpenAPI enabled procedure by using curly brackets around an input name as a path segment in the `meta.openapi.path` field.